 Her Majesty's has been entertaining Australians since 1886, and it is widely considered to be one of Melbourne's most recognisable landmarks.

 This historic 1928 Comedy Theatre hosts comedy shows, musicals and drama, with seating for 1000 people.

 A number of pubs and restaurants, as well as the active music venue The Toff in Town, can be found in the Curtin House'vertical alley.

 The Toff in Town

-This intimate performance space has featured artists such as Ed Kuepper, Bill Callaghan, Pete Murray, Paul Kelly, Martha Wainwright, Rowland S Howard and Robert Forster.
+Artists including Ed Kuepper, Bill Callaghan, Pete Murray, Paul Kelly, Martha Wainwright, Rowland S. Howard, and Robert Forster have all performed here.

 Bourke Street Mall

 The Bourke Street Mall is a prominent location for buskers, and it is here that many well-known Melbourne artists got their start.

 Celebrity arrivals, such as the Beatles in 1964 and ABBA in 1977, were often greeted in the Town Hall.
 The biggest grand organ in the Southern Hemisphere may be found there as well.